Skip to Main Content

 Kayak Combahee River

 This magnificent river is part of the ACE Basin, one of the largest undeveloped estuaries along the Atlantic Coast.
-The Combahee River is full of historical value, where Revolutionary War hero Colonel John Laurens died, and Civil War hero Harriet Tubman led more than 750 enslaved people to freedom.
+The Combahee River is rich in historical significance, as it was the site where Revolutionary War hero Colonel John Laurens died, and Civil War hero Harriet Tubman led more than 750 enslaved people to freedom.
 The best way to see this blackwater river is by kayak.

 Kayak in Boyd Millpond